dblanding/BLE-JS-OTOS-Omni-Car/readme.md

 Some other differences between the Mecanum wheel project and the onmi-wheel project were:
 * Used Pico-W modules communicating via built-in BLE capability, instead of Arduinos.
 * Driver station sends raw joystick data as 3 comma separated joystick values in range from -127 to +127.
 Wheel speeds are computed on the robot.
-* The Mecanum wheel project was a modidfication of a purchased kit, so I made only minimal cahnges.
+* The Mecanum wheel project was a modification of a purchased kit, so I made only minimal changes.
 For example, I used the motor driver h/w and s/w that came with the kit.

 ## Coordinate frames: Local vs. Global
 Regardless of whether Mecanum wheels or Omni wheels are used to enable Holonomic Motion, the driver who operates the joystick is likely to be in a fixed location while the robot will be moving about within a *field* or arena.
-The robot's *Local* frame of refeference will be constantly moving with respect to the *Global* frame of reference of the arena or field.
+The robot's *Local* frame of reference will be constantly moving with respect to the *Global* frame of reference of the arena or field.

 In both of the above projects, the joystick control has operated as if the driver is seated on the robot.
-Whatever direction the joysick moves, the robot will move in the corresponing direction.
+Whatever direction the joysick moves, the robot will move in the corresponding direction.
 This is called by various names, such as *First-Person View* or *Robot-Centric Control*.

 However, the driver is **not** actually seated on the robot, but is stationary w/r/t the field.
 So to make the driving task much easier, a *Field-Centric Control* can be used, in which moving the stick forward causes the robot to move away from the wall where the driver is located, irrespective of the robot's angular orientation.
 A robot, aware of its instantaneous pose angle (**θz**), can easily convert from its local coordinate frame to its global coordinate frame.